 1989 – Blood and Marrow Transplant Program was born

 Dr. Johnson joins the team in 1989 to initiate and maintain the Blood and Marrow Transplant Program.

 In 1999, Dr. Bassam Mattar joined the group and allowed more communities to be served.
-In addition, CCK brought broader treatment options to the Dodge City community by starting the Dodge City Radiation Center in 1999, which is run by radiation oncologist Dr. Niranjan Parekh.
+In addition, CCK brought broader treatment options to the Dodge City community by starting the Dodge City Radiation in 1999, which is run by Dr. Surendra Verma.

 2000 - Dr. Dakhil becomes the President of CCK